pterodactyl/documentation/wings/1.0/installing.md

 WantedBy=multi-user.target
 ```

-Then, run the commands below to reload systemd and start the daemon.
+Then, run the commands below to reload systemd and start Wings.

 ``` bash
 systemctl enable --now wings